alexbeams/respiratory-virus-syndromic/README.md

   - parallel (allows for parallel computation)

 # Note for Windows users:
 The code model_functions.R contains the model definition for the differential equations.
 We solve the ODEs in C/C++, and this invovles creating a compiled object.
 The C file is sirmod/sir.c.
 On Linux and MacOS, the compiled object will be sir.so ("shared object").
 On Windows, it is sir.dll ("dynamically loaded library").
-The code is currently written to work for Linux/MacOS, but you will need to manually change the file extension from .so to .dll (or but obtaining a Linux machine might be a better choice in the long run).
+The code is currently written to work for Linux/MacOS, but you will need to manually change the file extension from .so to .dll.

 ## General overview of codes:
 We have also distributed code in two folders: main, and supplement.
 These contain more specific codes for generating figures in those sections of the manuscript.
 There is also a folder called sirmod/ that contains C/C++ files for rapidly simulating the differential equations (the main one being sir.c).